 One of my favorite things about this book is that it gives unique information to moms at different stages.
 For example, the advice for a mom going back to work at six weeks postpartum is going to be significantly different than 6 months postpartum.

-This book is full of information about nursing, going back to work and maintaining the attachment with your baby.
+Nursing Mother, Working Mother is full of information about nursing, going back to work and maintaining the attachment with your baby.
 The thing is, when you are away from your baby it can be very difficult to maintain your milk supply and keep up with the demands of breastfeeding.